Classification in space

 Spatial cross-validation

-Spatial CV mitigates the issue by including a spatial dimension in the train-test split.
-The aim is to divide the whole study area into smaller regions and allocate whole regions to train and test splits.
 You can do that based on many criteria, but it is handy to have a variable representing those regions as the "basic_settlement_unit" column in your DataFrame.

 With a categorical column indicating groups, you can use the StratifiedGroupKFold class from the scikit-learn to create the folds.
+Stratified K-fold not only ensures that the data is split by groups but also that there is a roughly equal proportion of classes within each split.

 1gkf = model_selection.StratifiedGroupKFold(n_splits=5)